ben-westphal/buildkite-parser/README.md

-# Buildkite Parse
+# Buildkite Pipelint

-BuildkiteParse is a simple vscode extension that provides additional syntax highlighting to features specific to buildkite pipeline.yml files that cannot be provided by simple json schemas.
+Buildkite Pipelint is a simple vscode extension that provides additional syntax highlighting to features specific to buildkite pipeline.yml files that cannot be provided by simple json schemas.

 ## Features